James 1:2 Commentary

 Comment: The third woe refers to the judgments attending the sounding of the seventh trumpet.
 This would seem to indicate that the sounding of the seventh trumpet follows the ministry of the two witnesses and their overthrow by the beast.
 The seventh trumpet must sound near the midpoint of the Tribulation or early in the second half.
 This would position all seven of the final bowl judgments in the last half of The 70th Week of Daniel.
 See The 70th Week in Relation to the Book of Revelation.
 Each of the final seal and trumpet judgments is set off from the previous six by an interlude during which additional information and perspective is provided and the greater severity of that which is to come is emphasized.
 Between the opening of the sixth and seventh seal, we are informed of the 144,000 sealed of Israel and the multitude coming out of the Great Tribulation (Rev. 7:1-17+).
 Between the sounding of the sixth and seventh trumpet, we are told of the mighty angel standing upon the earth, the book of prophesy eaten by John, the Tribulation Temple, and the ministry of the two witnesses (Rev. 10:1+- Rev 11:13+)

 Comment - I am coming is erchomai , present tense: I am presently coming.
 The emphasis on the impending arrival of Jesus and the events described in John’s vision is intentional (Rev. 3:11+).
 John is told not to seal the words of the prophecy of this book, “for the time is at hand” (Rev. 22:10+).
 Jesus is coming quickly with each man’s reward (Rev. 22:12+).
 His coming is imminent: it is as if He is already underway.
 His impending arrival serves as a great motivator for godly living in the present.
-It also indicates there are no preconditions on His return for the church at the Rapture nor for His return as a thief upon an unsuspecting world in the Day of the Lord (1Th 5:2-note).
+It also indicates there are no preconditions on His return for the church at the Rapture nor for His return as a thief upon an unsuspecting world in the Day of the Lord (1Th 5:2+).
 See When Does the Day of the Lord Dawn?
 See Imminency.
 See commentary on Revelation 3:3, Revelation 3:11, and Revelation 16:15.

 Comment - I am coming quickly is erchomai tachy , present tense: I am presenting coming quickly.
 His arrival is imminent—He is already underway!

-Revelation 22:20-see excellent comments He who testifies to these things says, "Yes, I am coming quickly."
+Revelation 22:20see excellent comments He who testifies to these things says, "Yes, I am coming quickly."
 Amen.
 Come, Lord Jesus.

-Gen. 27:20; Exod.
+Tachus is used 26x in 25v in the Septuagint - Gen. 27:20; Exod.
 32:8; Deut.
 9:12; Deut.
 11:17; Jdg.
 2:17; Jdg.
 9:54; 2 Sam.
 17:16; Ezr.
 7:6; Ps.
 37:2; Ps.
 69:17; Ps.
 79:8; Ps.
 102:2; Ps.
 138:3; Ps.
 143:7; Prov.
 12:19; Prov.
 20:25; Prov.
 29:20; Eccl.
 8:11; Isa.
 5:26; Isa.
 9:1; Isa.
 13:22; Isa.
 32:4; Isa.
 49:17; Isa.
 51:5; Isa.
 58:8; Jer.
 48:16; Jer.
 49:19; Nah.
 1:14; Zeph.
 1:14; Mal.
 3:5

 Ropes (Commentary on James 1) suggests that the phrase “swift to hear,” used in James 1:19 (i.e., tachus eis to akousai), relates primarily to the hearing of or the ready obedience to the Word (referring to 1:18).
 It is not just an imperative concerning normal social interaction or communication.
 It is, in fact, the trait of a good pupil, “quick to learn, slow to forget” (Ropes, International Critical Commentary, James, pp.168f.).
 The imperative given in this text is really a conventional Jewish exhortation.
 The same form or pattern (not exactly the same directive) can be seen in Ecclesiastes 7:9, Matthew 5:22, and Ephesians 4:26 (Sidebottom, Century Bible, James, p.33).
 Greek moralists also use such short, concise moralisms in their writings.
 Robertson suggests that the picture presented is one of listening to the word of truth, and the directive is aimed against “violent and disputatious speech.”
 This is emphasized in James 3:1-12 (Word Pictures in the New Testament, 6:21).
 The directive to be “swift to hear” is a reference to what has preceded the statement.
 It implies that the hearers are well aware or have knowledge of the word of truth.
 Consequently, they should be “swift to hear” (tachus eis to akousai) the word of truth that has such great power for good and for life (Alford, The Greek Testament, 4:285).